francis-chris5/Funds/README.md

 enter characters expected to be in a description in the description filter text field and click the "Apply Filters" button to remove all but the transactions which contain the entered characters in the order they are entered (it will find partial matches so the filter does not require the full description)

 Click the "Clear Filters" button to reset the filter inputs and reload the general ledger with all transactions

+Hover your mouse over the label for the Debit or Credit columns to see some statistics about the currently displayed transactions before or after applying filters.

    <br><br>